A semi-parametric dynamic conditional correlation framework for risk forecasting: Empirical study

 Daily closing price data are collected for 28 of the 30 components of the Dow Jones index, for the period from 4 January 2005 to 28 September 2021.
 Only assets providing full coverage of the period of interest have been considered for the analysis.

 The computed time series of equally weighted portfolio returns is shown in Figure \ref{f:equal_return}.
-As can be seen in the plot, two major high-volatility periods are clearly visible.
+As can be seen in the plot, there are two major periods of high-volatility.
 The outbreak of coronavirus disease (COVID-19) has caused a highly volatile period in 2020 and, less recently, the 2008 Global Financial Crisis has also greatly impacted the financial market.

 A rolling window scheme, with fixed in-sample size $T_{\text{in}}=3000$ and daily re-estimation, is then implemented to generate $T_{\text{out}}=1213$ out-of-sample one-step-ahead forecasts of VaR and ES at 2.5\% level.
 Therefore, the in-sample period is from 4 January 2005 to 1 December 2016, and the out-of-sample period covers the time range from 2 December 2016 to 28 September 2021.